SlavkoMuzdeka/Build-Bootcamp-Bitcoin/README.md

 4. **Open PNGCoin Notebook:** Within the Jupyter interface, navigate to the `PNGCoin.ipynb` notebook and open it.
 You can now explore and run the code related to PNGCoin.

+## ECDSACoin

+ECDSACoin is the second iteration of our digital cash project and shares many similarities with PNGCoin.
+However, there is a key difference: instead of relying on .png photographs of physical signatures for transaction verification, we implement ECDSA (Elliptic Curve Digital Signature Algorithm) digital signatures.

+### Key Features:

+- **Bearer Instrument:** Like PNGCoin, ECDSACoin operates on the principle of a bearer instrument.
+Ownership of a coin is determined by possession of the digital signature associated with that coin.
+In essence, whoever possesses the valid ECDSA signature has ownership of the coin.

+### Improvements over PNGCoin:

+- **Enhanced Security:** By replacing physical signatures with ECDSA digital signatures, ECDSACoin significantly improves security.
+ECDSA signatures are cryptographically secure and challenging to forge, making the coin resistant to counterfeiting and fraudulent transactions.

+- **Reduced Risk of Double Spending:** ECDSACoin incorporates robust transaction validation mechanisms through digital signatures.
+This significantly reduces the risk of double-spending, ensuring that each coin can only be used once in a transaction.

+- **Improved Privacy and Fungibility:** ECDSACoin enhances privacy and fungibility compared to PNGCoin.
+Each coin is no longer uniquely represented by physical images, enhancing the coin's indistinguishability from others, a crucial aspect of fungibility.

+- **Partial Divisibility:** While ECDSACoin maintains some level of divisibility, it's not as limited as PNGCoin.
+Users can make fractional payments and transactions, increasing the coin's practicality for everyday use.

+### Remaining Challenge: Double Spending

+One of the primary challenges that remain with ECDSACoin is addressing the issue of double spending.
+While our transition to ECDSA digital signatures has significantly reduced the risk of double spending compared to PNGCoin, it is not entirely eliminated.

+### Running PNGCoin

+The same as for PNGCoin.

 Feel free to experiment, learn, and make modifications to the code as part of your learning journey.
-Remember that PNGCoin is a basic example designed for educational purposes, and its practical use is limited.

-While I am learning from this boot camp experience and not actively contributing to the code, PNGCoin serves as an important starting point for my education within the "Build-Bootcamp" section.
+While I am learning from this boot camp experience and not actively contributing to the code.
 By examining and understanding these problems, I can gain valuable insights into the challenges of digital cash systems, which will inform my learning journey as I progress through this Build-Bootcamp-DigitalCash experience.